MiikhailLom/Docker-DB-Auto-Backuper/README.md

 STORAGE_USER=Server user.
 By Defualt root

 DOCKER_HOST=Url for Docker API.
 Use "tcp://localhost:2375" (Don't forget setting it in Docker App).
 For Wondwos and "unix:///var/run/docker.sock" for Linux.

+SCHEDULER_DAYS=How many times a day should backups be made
 ```

 ### Step 5: Create Key to access the server